bedbad/justpyplot/README.md

 plot(values, grid_options, figure_options, ...) ->
 (__figures__, __grid__, __axis__,__labels__)

- which renders plot in numpy/tensors and you can overlay, mask, transform, publish in any way want whilst fully controlling every detail of your plot and figures?
+ which renders plot in numpy/tensors and you can overlay, mask, transform, publish in any way you want whilst fully controlling every detail of your plot and figures?

 <h1 align="center">JustPyPlot: Fast NumPy-Native Plotting</h1>

-## So Why Yes?
+## So Why?
 - **Fast**: Vectorized plotting directly to NumPy arrays - no memory screenshots or buffer copies A high-performance plotting library that renders directly to NumPy arrays.
 Measured 20-100x faster than matplotlib:
 ```bash